 This was a recipe I found 10+ years ago.
 I was either living in Huntsville, Alabama or Knoxville, Tennessee at the time.
 I had never tried it, though it sat in my recipe box all that time and I came across it from time to time when I was searching for other recipes and I would look at it fondly.
-When I decided to do the Saint Patrick's Day feast I decided it was time to pull it out of the box!
-I don't remember were it originated, but the end product was delicious, tweaks and all! ;o)
+When I decided to do the Saint Patrick’s Day feast I decided it was time to pull it out of the box!
+I don’t remember were it originated, but the end product was delicious, tweaks and all!
+It’s very reminiscent of an American apple dumpling in ways, but different too, and most importantly, oh so delicious!

 What You’ll Need: